Stocking Stuffers for Seniors is Back!

 3. Our London Drugs stores will ensure your gifts are delivered by Santa and his elves to local seniors, before Christmas Day!

 Spread the Christmas cheer, stay updated, and see how your gifts are making the Christmas season a bit brighter for seniors in your community!
 Follow us on Facebook, Instagram, and Twitter: Tag us at #StockingStuffersForSeniors #LondonDrugs

 How Did Stocking Stuffers for Seniors Start?

 The Stocking Stuffers for Seniors campaign began in 2015, with one store location providing help for 500 inner city seniors.
 The campaign quickly caught on, growing in 2016 to multiple store locations helping more than 2,000 seniors in their communities.
 In 2017, Stocking Stuffers for Seniors went chain wide across all stores, in all locations — and with incredible support from all our communities, London Drugs delivered donated gifts to more than 10,000 seniors!
-In 2018, London Drugs is excited to once again offer the Stocking Stuffers for Seniors campaign chain wide, for the second year in a row.
+In 2019, London Drugs is excited to once again offer the Stocking Stuffers for Seniors campaign chain wide, for the third year in a row.

 Q: Are all London Drugs locations participating in Stocking Stuffers for Seniors?